-Valerie Rymarenko – who was one of our two churchwardens for a marathon nine years and who has finally been able to give up that responsibility in 2014.
+Valerie Rymarenko – who was one of our two churchwardens for a marathon nine years and who was finally able to give up that responsibility in 2014.
 Valerie takes a deep interest in the form and content of our services and provides us all with an example of deeply felt spirituality, while “relaxing” with really ambitious patchwork projects and long walks.

 Michael Derham – having held the position of churchwarden for over ten years, Michael brings lots of experience from two other vestries and a deep interest in hymns that must have been instilled in him during the many years that he worshipped as a Methodist before coming to live in Andorra.